 Texas Army National Guardsmen had been volunteering for Food For Families for several years but complicated federal legislation limited their participation.
 In late 1998, the Secretary of the Army granted special permission for the Texas Army National Guard to become our fourth partner.
 In 2016, the changing world picture and federal rules limited Guard participation.
 In the summer of 2017, the Texas Army National Guard was forced to focus their efforts on military duties and dropped out of Food For Families.

-In 2015, volunteers from the Waco Scottish Rite helped Scouts feed the soldiers and other volunteers at the KWTX site.
-In 2016, volunteers from the Texas Scottish Rite helped in numerous other roles throughout Food For Families.
+Volunteers from the Waco Scottish Rite helped Scouts feed the soldiers and other volunteers at the KWTX site and helped in numerous other roles throughout Food For Families.

 Television news reporters and anchors broadcast from every televised site.
 Volunteers from the Boy Scouts, H.E.B.
 Grocery Company, Texas Army National Guard are joined by other community service organization volunteers to help at the collection sites.
 The food collected in each county remains in that county for distribution by local nonprofit organizations.

 Food For Families has grown to become the largest one-day food drive in Texas encompassing 9-counties with 18 televised sites in Central Texas.
-In 2016, Food For Families gathered 1,824,869 pounds of food.
-In its 28-year history, Food For Families has gathered 24,522,159 pounds of food.
+In 2018, Food For Families gathered 2,221,369 pounds of food.

 Food For Families is an annual event sponsored by the Boy Scouts of America, H.E.B.
 Grocery Company and KWTX News 10.